adlerzei/InterKeystrokeRecorder/README.md

 # InterKeystrokeRecorder

 This program can be used to record training data for the InterKeystrokeAnalyzer.
-The training data consits of recorded Bluetooth
+The training data consits of the latencies between successive Bluetooth packets and their respective content.

 ## Dependencies